watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 In this task, you will restart containers and validate that the restart does not impact the running service.

-1. From the navigation menu on the left, select Services view under Discovery and Load Balancing.
-From the Services list, select the external endpoint hyperlink for the web service, and visit the stats page by adding /stats to the URL.
+1. From the navigation menu on the left, select **Services** view under **Discovery and Load Balancing**.
+From the **Services** list, select the external endpoint hyperlink for the web service, and visit the stats page by adding / stats to the URL.
 Keep this open and handy to be refreshed as you complete the steps that follow.

    ![In the Services box, a red arrow points at the hyperlinked external endpoint for the web service. ](media/image112.png)

    ![The Stats page is visible in this screenshot of the Contoso Neuro 2017 web application.](media/image123.png)

-2. From the navigation menu, select Workloads>Deployments.
-From Deployments list, select the API deployment.
+2. From the navigation menu, select **Workloads** -> **Deployments**.
+From Deployments list, select the **API** deployment.

    ![In the left menu the Deployments item is selected.
 The API deployment is highlighted in the Deployments list box.](media/image124.png)

-3. From the API deployment view, select **Scale** and from the dialog presented, and enter 4 for the desired number of pods.
+3. From the API deployment view, select **Scale** and from the dialog presented, and enter `4` for the desired number of pods.
 Select **OK**.

-4. From the navigation menu, select Workloads>Replica Sets.
-Select the api replica set, and from the Replica Set view, you will see that two pods cannot deploy.
+4. From the navigation menu, select **Workloads** -> **Replica Sets**.
+Select the `api` replica set, and from the Replica Set view, you will see that two pods cannot deploy.

    ![Replica Sets is selected under Workloads in the navigation menu on the left.
 On the right are the Details and Pods boxes.
 In the Pods box, two pods have exclamation point (!) alerts and messages indicating that they cannot deploy.](media/image125.png)